Alamao4523/VALKYRON-AGI/README.md

 ⸻

+Intended Use

+This project is intended for:
+	•	UI automation research
+	•	Long-duration interaction testing
+	•	On-device experimentation with persistent UI control
+	•	Research into resilient mobile automation techniques

+⸻

 Disclaimer

 This is an independent research project exploring persistent on-device UI interaction on jailbroken iOS devices.
 It is not affiliated with Apple Inc.

-Users are responsible for ensuring their usage complies with local laws and the terms of service of the applications they interact with.
+Users are responsible for ensuring their usage complies with:
+	•	Local laws and regulations
+	•	The terms of service of any applications they interact with
+	•	The rules of the jailbreak tools they choose to use

 ⸻

 Contact

-If you are interested in the research, collaboration, or technical discussion, you can contact:
+For research discussion or collaboration:

 albertosendr@gmail.com